estevez-dev/estevez-dev.github.io/dev/_posts/2019-10-21-developing-flutter-application-in-gitpod-and-running-it-on-real-device.md

 That is why we will put Flutter tool and Android SDK into `/workspace` directory to prevent it from downloading on each start.
 Also we will have full control over SDKs including it’s cache and versions.
 It is `init` subsection of `tasks`.
 We are downloading Android SDK tools and Flutter tool, also we are upgrading Flutter and Dart SDK to a latest versions and launching Android licenses accepting process.

-> Pay attention on `cd /workspace/ha_client` line.
-You need to replace `ha_client` with your project sources directory name.
+Pay attention on `cd /workspace/ha_client` line.
+You need to replace `ha_client` with your project sources directory name. {: .notice--warning}

 Now we are ready to start our Gitpod environment.
 You can find additional information in [Gitpod documentation](https://www.gitpod.io/docs/).